openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 #### Support Procedures

-During the first phases of this effort, support procedures should be no different as for cluster with PlatformType equals "None"
+During the first phases of this effort, support procedures should be no different from clusters with PlatformType set to "None".

 ## Implementation History

 TBD

 ## Alternatives

+### Status Quo

 Leave things as is, i.e., encode every new cloud platform statically into "openshift/api" from the beginning of a technical enablement process.